hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

 #### 4.2.3.2 Single Stepping

 Single stepping in a machine-level debugger is simple: the processor simply executes the next machine instruction and returns program control to the debugger.
 For a symbolic debugger, this process is not as simple because a single statement in a high-level programming language typically translates into several machine-level instructions.
-You can’t simply have the debugger execute a fixed number of machine instructions because high-level source code statements vary in terms of how many machine-level instructions they resolve to.
+You can't simply have the debugger execute a fixed number of machine instructions because high-level source code statements vary in terms of how many machine-level instructions they resolve to.

 To single-step, a symbolic debugger has to use dynamic breakpoints.
 The nature of how dynamic breakpoints are inserted will depend upon the type of single stepping being performed.
 There are three different types of single stepping:

 1. **Single stepping into (the next statement)**

     When a symbolic debugger steps into a source code statement, it scans the first few machine instructions to see if the statement is a functions invocation.
 If the first opcode of the next instruction is not part of a function invocation, the debugger will simply save the opcode and replace it with a breakpoint.
-Otherwise, the debugger will determine where the function invocation jumps to, in memory, and replace the first opcode of the function’s body with a breakpoint such that execution pauses after the function has been invoked.
+Otherwise, the debugger will determine where the function invocation jumps to, in memory, and replace the first opcode of the function's body with a breakpoint such that execution pauses after the function has been invoked.

     ![img](assets/clip_image004.png)

 2. **Single stepping out of (a routine)**

-    When a source-level debugger steps out of a routine, it looks through the routine’s activation record for a return address.
+    When a source-level debugger steps out of a routine, it looks through the routine's activation record for a return address.
 It then saves the opcode of the machine instruction at this return address and replaces it with a breakpoint.
 When program execution resumes, the routine will complete the rest of its statements and jump to its return address.
 The execution path will then hit the breakpoint, and program control will be given back to the debugger.
-The effect is that you are able to force the debugger’s attention out of a function and back to the code that invoked it.
+The effect is that you are able to force the debugger's attention out of a function and back to the code that invoked it.

 3. **Single stepping over (the next statement)**

-    When a source-level debugger steps over a statement, it queries the program’s symbol table to determine the address range of the statement in memory (this is one scenario in which the symbol table really comes in handy).
+    When a source-level debugger steps over a statement, it queries the program's symbol table to determine the address range of the statement in memory (this is one scenario in which the symbol table really comes in handy).
 Once the debugger has determined where the statement ends, it saves the opcode of the first machine instruction following the statement and replaces it with a breakpoint.
 When execution resumes, the debugger will regain program control only after the path of execution has traversed the statement.

     ![img](assets/clip_image005.png)